LTUC/amman-dotnet-401d2/Curriculum/Class08/lab/README.md

 <br />
 Your job is to

-1. tell them what it is (with context, provide a summary)
+1. Tell them what it is (with context, provide a summary)
-2. show them what it looks like in action (Visuals)
+1. Show them what it looks like in action (Visuals)
-3. show them how they use it (Step by step directions, "Happy Path" walk through)
+1. Show them how they use it (Step by step directions, "Happy Path" walk through)
-4. tell them any other relevant details
+1. Tell them any other relevant details
 <br />

 This is ***your*** job.
 It's up to the module creator to prove that their work is a shining gem in the sea of slipshod modules.
 Since so many developers' eyes will find their way to your README before anything else, quality here is your public-facing measure of your work.

 <br /> Refer to the sample-README in the class repo `Resources` folder for an example.

 - [Reference](https://github.com/noffle/art-of-readme){:target="_blank"}

 ## Rubric

-The lab rubric can be found [HERE](../Resources/rubric){:target="_blank"}
+The lab rubric can be found [Here](../Resources/rubric){:target="_blank"}

 ## To Submit this Assignment
-- Create a new repo on your personal GitHub account
+- Create a new repository on your personal GitHub account
 - Name your repo `Lab##-TITLE`
 - Create a branch named `NAME-LAB##`
 - Write your code
 - Commit often
 - Push to your repository
 - Create a pull request from your branch back your `master` branch.
-- Submit a link to your PR in canvas
+- Submit a link to your PR in Canvas
 - Merge your PR back into master
 - In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
 - Include a `README.md` (contents described below)